mrphilipjoel/Playmaker-PlayroomKit-Project/README.md

 Tips When Working with Playroom and Playmaker:
 1. Don't try get/set states before the InsertCoin event.
 2. Don't have more than one InsertCoin global event transition.
+3. There is a limit (I think of around 11, maybe more, maybe less) of how many 'wait for state' actions you can have running at once.